jpgonzalezra/NodeDB/README.md

 Current baked in revm DB implementations cache state without fetching from provider (CacheDB), fetch state from provider but dont dont allow you to insert accounts/storage (AlloyDB), or fetch state and cache it which results in old state (CacheDB(AlloyDB)).

+# Note
+If you are running reth 1.2, you must enable immediate block flushing via `--engine.persistence-threshold 0` and `--engine.memory-block-buffer-target 0`

 # Usage
 ```rust
 use node_db::NodeDB;